joaojhgs/saas-template/README.md

 Commit messages should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) naming style.
 You can also use `pnpm commit` for a cli interface for commit naming.

-Files and folders in general should follow the `kebab-case` name convention, only react `.tsx` files inside the `components` folder should follow the `SnakeCase` naming convetion.
+Files and folders in general should follow the `kebab-case` name convention, only react `.tsx` files inside the `components` folder should follow the `PascalCase` naming convetion.

 ## Run